DevPrionTeam/Pixel-perfect-Plataformer-Collision/README.md

 A code originally made by Shaun Spalding on Its tutorial.

-The code is free to use, No need credits :D
+The code is free to use, No need credits to me,
+But maybe for Shaun. :D